Can Anxiety Kill You?

 Anxiety can weigh heavy on our minds and bodies

-Some people who experience anxiety may be diagnosed with panic disorder, a condition in which someone experiences frequent panic attacks.
-The symptoms of a panic attack include intense fear, dread, and impending doom—which also may feel life-threatening.
-For some, the symptoms of a panic attack may even mimic a heart attack.
-However, you can't die from a panic attack, by itself.
+Some people who experience anxiety may be diagnosed with panic disorder, a condition in which someone lives with fear of future panic attacks.
+Panic attack symptoms include intense fear, dread, and impending doom—which also may feel life-threatening.
+For some, the symptoms of a panic attack may even mimic symptoms of a heart attack.
+The intensity of these attacks may lead some to wonder, “Can you die from anxiety or panic attacks?”
+However, you can't die from a panic attack by itself.

 Around 11% of people living in the U.S. have at least one panic attack in any given year, so the fact that a large proportion of the population is not dropping like flies can be reassuring in a sense to those who live with repeated panic attacks.